Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: A Simulation Study

 A second parameter, $\rho$, controlled the covariance structure of $\covMat$, effectively controlling the ease of predicting $y_C$ as a function of $\covMat$.
 In this simulation, $\rho=$0, 0.004, and 0.05.
 The rows of $\covMat$ were generated from a $p=$600-dimensional multivariate normal distribution, with a random covariance matrix whose eigenvalues we specified (it was generated with \verb|R| code of \citealt{randomMatrix}).
 We set these eigenvalues $ev_k$, $k=1,...,$600, to decay exponentially: $ev_k=\exp\{-\rho k\}$.
-When $\rho=0$, all eigenvalues are unity, and the columns of $\covMat$ are uncorrelated.
-As $\rho$ increases, the columns of $\covMat$ become increasingly correlated: there is low-dimensional structure in $\covMat$.
+When $\rho=0$, all eigenvalues were unity, and the columns of $\covMat$ are uncorrelated.
+As $\rho$ increased, the columns of $\covMat$ became increasingly correlated: there was low-dimensional structure in $\covMat$.
 Prediction algorithms typically perform better when high-dimensional $\covMat$ can be summarized with a low-dimensional structure.
 During the simulation we recorded the estimated prediction $R^2$ from the cross-validation, and models fit to $\covMat$ with higher $\rho$ fit substantially better.

+Covariates $\covMat$ and coefficients $\bm{\beta}$ varied between scenarios (one random matrix $\covVec$ for each value of $\rho$ and one random vector $\bm{\beta}$ for each value of $\kappa$) but were held fixed across simulation runs within scenarios.
+Outcomes $Y$ and treatment assignments $Z$ were generated anew in each simulation run.
+Each run, all ten effect estimates were computed using the same data.